 More about MGT Founder & Lead Guide, Bill McClellan:

-I have been fishing since a very young age.
+I have been fishing since I was very young.
 I still remember catching my first bass.
-I was fishing off the dock in Jaffrey, New Hampshire, when I hooked onto something big, and I was hooked.
-It was almost as big as I was!
+I was fishing off the dock at Thorndike Pond in Jaffrey, New Hampshire, when I caught something big, and I was hooked.
+The bass was almost as big as I was!

 Ever since then, I have sought out the thrill that nature inspires.
-Throughout my childhood, I fished for yellow perch and bass, cleaning and eating them for breakfast with my family.
-I would spend summers following streams with my friends, walking miles and periodically dipping our small baited hooks in the cold, clear water.
+Throughout my childhood, I fished for brook trout and bass - cleaning and eating them for breakfast with my family.
+I would spend summers following streams with my friends, walking for miles through the forest as we periodically dipped our small baited hooks in the cold, clear water.

 As an adult, I sought out adventures on the ocean, in the mountains, forests, lakes, and rivers all over New England.
 In 1996, I knew I wanted to more formally share my passion for nature with others.
 So I became a Hurricane Island Outward Bound sailing and sea kayak instructor.

 In the off season, I teach middle school math and science.
-In the summers, I have either adventured on my own, with friends, or as a Guide.
-I have also completed many education courses so I can better understand the world around me.
-For example, I became a Maine Master Naturalist in 2014 after completing a rigorous one year, hands-on course in plant and animal identification.
-Then, in 2016, I became a Registered Maine Guide and started Maine Guided Trips.
+I retired from teaching in 2022.
+In the summers, I either adventure on my own, with friends, or as a guide.
+I have also completed many educational courses so I can better understand the world around me.
+For example, I am a Maine Naturalist, specializing in trees, birds and fungi.
+In 2016, I became a Registered Maine Guide and started Maine Guided Trips.

-I live in Rockport, Maine, where I have been living with my family for the past 30 years.
+I live in Rockport, Maine, where I have been living with my family for more than three decades.
 Maine is a place that will never run out of mystery - there is always more to explore!
 I hope we get the chance to explore it together.